-Karen J. Nolan, PhD, is an assistant director in the Center for Mobility and Rehabilitation Engineering at Kessler Foundation, and director of the Center’s Acquired Brain Injury Mobility Laboratory.
+Karen J. Nolan, PhD, is associate director in the Center for Mobility and Rehabilitation Engineering at Kessler Foundation, and director of the Center’s Acquired Brain Injury Mobility Laboratory.
 She is also Associate Professor of Physical Medicine and Rehabilitation at Rutgers New Jersey Medical School, Clinical Research Scientist at Children’s Specialized Hospital, and Affiliated Faculty of Biomedical Engineering at the New Jersey Institute of Technology.
 Dr. Nolan is a recognized leader in the field of biomechanics and motor rehabilitation.
 Her research focuses on improving neurophysiological and functional motor recovery through robotic, orthotic, and clinical interventions, and understanding the mechanisms of recovery of the central nervous system after acute and chronic brain injury.
 Dr. Nolan has extensive experience in leading the design and implementation of biomechanical research and expertise in balance, gait, rehabilitation robotics, and peripheral motor control.
 She serves as a grant reviewer for NIH, NIDILRR, and the Veterans Administration, and is a member of the American Congress of Rehabilitation Medicine, IEEE Engineering in Medicine and Biology Society, and Wearable Robotics Association.

 Dr. Nolan is currently leading multiple randomized clinical trials to investigate the impact of rehabilitation robotics for recovery of walking function in adults and children post brain injury through the National Institutes of Health (NIH R01); National Institute on Disability Independent Living and Rehabilitation Research (NIDILRR), and industry-sponsored funding.
 Dr. Nolan is also co-principal investigator of a double-blind, randomized clinical trial (U.S. Department of Defense Congressionally Directed Medical Research Programs (CDMRP) investigating the efficacy of a virtual reality (VR) balance intervention for military, veteran, and civilian populations with traumatic brain injury (TBI).